Communities in Norfolk County, Ontario: Port Rowan

-A state of the art water treatment plant was built in 2011, which assures future growth capacity in the town along with its rapidly aging population.
-There are wind generators in the Port Rowan area; which stretch out to Clear Creek and the Elgin County line.
-This community is the westernmost and the southernmost to participate in the Southern Ontario's Green Energy Hub.

 Located just outside of town off Lakeshore Rd. is the famous Backus Mill, where every year there is a re-enactment of the War of 1812.
 This site was the location of a grain mill built by John Backhouse in the 1790s and was powered by water.
 The mill's mechanism was upgraded later in the 1800 and then in the early 1900s.

 Port Ryerse

 Port Ryerse (42.759743°N 80.259247°W) is a fishing hamlet in Norfolk County just slightly southwest of Port Dover where people from Southwestern Ontario rent cottages and fish for pleasure during the summer months (Victoria Day through mid-October).
 The hamlet was founded by Lieut-Colonel Samuel Ryerse, brother of Colonel Joseph Ryerson and uncle of Egerton Ryerson.
 Its harbor was important for shipping cargo from Norfolk County across the lake.

 Samuel Ryerse was a United Empire Loyalist who fought with the British during the American Revolution and came to Upper Canada in 1794 where he received 3000 acres of land.
 He built a grist mill at the mouth of Young's Creek and a settlement grew up around it.
 Ryerse remained involved with the military as Lieutenant of the County of Norfolk and was also the chairman of the Court of Quarter Sessions.

 The mill was burned by American troops in 1814 during the War of 1812.
 In later years, two new gristmills were built at the same location but both burned down (in 1860 and in 1890).
 A brick schoolhouse was built in 1871.

-The Memorial Anglican Church Cemetery is located in the hamlet; with at least 26 individuals or families buried here.
-The cemetery contains tombstones from the 19th century and carries traditional British surnames like Fletcher, Lawrence, Ryerse, Sells, and Stalker.
-The most recent burial in the Memorial Anglican Church Cemetery happens to be of Miss Sarah Fletcher; who died in 1880.

-Many of the residents live here year-round.
-Most of the people here drive to Port Dover or Simcoe to purchase groceries and other goods, although there was a historic general store until September 2004, when it burned down.
-Handmade soap and bath shop and folk art shop still exist in the community.
-Port Ryerse is also the birthplace of John Edward Brownlee, who was the Premier of the province of Alberta during the roaring twenties and through the early years of the Great Depression.

-A public elementary school called Port Ryerse School was located here that was in operation from the 19th century to the 1950s.